Islands for the dream trip: 15 of the world's most beautiful islands is written by Sascha Meineche.

 Bora Bora in French Polynesia

 Bora Bora is a paradise- and dream-like destination for many people.
 The island is in the middle of nowhere - almost as far away from Denmark as you can get.
-Specifically northeast of Tahiti in Pacific Ocean.
+Specifically northeast of Tahiti in Stillehavet.

-The island is guaranteed to be synonymous with paradise-like beaches and afternoon cocktails, while you throw yourself into a hammock and have a view of the sea, which of course is completely turquoise blue with an insane coral reef below the surface.
+The island is guaranteed to be synonymous with paradisiacal beaches and afternoon cocktails while lounging in a hammock overlooking havet, which is of course completely turquoise blue with a crazy coral reef below the surface.

-Of course, this also means that Bora Bora is a diving paradise without equal.
-But if you prefer to stay on land, you can stay in some of the most exclusive hotels in the Pacific.
+Of course, this also means that Bora Bora is a diving paradise like no other.
+But if you'd rather stay on land, you can stay at some of the most exclusive hotels in Stillehavet.
 It's not the worst either.